SerafimArts/Properties/README.md

 (https://scrutinizer-ci.com/g/SerafimArts/Properties/)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](LICENSE)

-PHP Properties implementations based on getters or setters method and used doc-block information
+PHP Properties implementations based on getters or setters method and used doc-block information.
+And more then 100% and test coverage including testing of RAM :3

 ## Installation